rancoud/Database/README.md

 | 2 | alison | 30 |
 | 3 | swifts | 20 |

-### Selects
+### Select methods
-The output is always an associative array.
+The output is always an array.

 #### SelectAll
 Return all rows
 ```php
 $results = $database->selectAll("SELECT * FROM users");